DestroyedClone/RiskOfBulletstorm/README.md

 Ring of Miserly Protection: Grants +50%(+50% per stack) increased maximum health, ...but all stacks disappear upon purchasing.

 Spice: Increases various stats, but increases the rate at which Spice spawns and increases Curse.
+For now, it increases base damage by +1 per stack.
 => TODO: Add Stat bonuses.

 # Equipment